 NOTE 1 – The sequence, picture and adaptation parameter set mechanism decouples the transmission of infrequently changing information from the transmission of coded macroblock data.
 Sequence, picture and adaptation parameter sets may, in some applications, be conveyed "out-of-band".

-An adaptation parameter set RBSP includes parameters that can be referred to by the coded slice NAL units of one or more coded pictures when at least one of sample_adaptive_offset_enabled_flag or adaptive_loop_filter_enabled_flag are equal to 1.
+An adaptation parameter set RBSP includes parameters that can be referred to by the coded slice NAL units of one or more coded pictures indirectly through one or more group parameter sets referred to by the coded slice NAL units.
 Each adaptation parameter set RBSP is initially considered not active at the start of the operation of the decoding process.
-At most one adaptation parameter set RBSP is considered active at any given moment during the operation of the decoding process, and the activation of any particular adaptation parameter set RBSP results in the deactivation of the previously-active adaptation parameter set RBSP (if any).
+At most one adaptation parameter set RBSP is considered active for each type of APS parameters at any given moment during the operation of the decoding process, and the activation of any particular adaptation parameter set RBSP for a particular type of APS parameters results in the deactivation of the previously-active adaptation parameter set RBSP (if any) for that particular type of APS parameters.

-When an adaptation parameter set RBSP (with a particular value of aps_id) is not active and it is referred to by a coded slice NAL unit (using that value of aps_id), it is activated.
-This adaptation parameter set RBSP is called the active adaptation parameter set RBSP until it is deactivated by the activation of another adaptation parameter set RBSP.
+When an adaptation parameter set RBSP (with a particular value of aps_id) is not active for a particular type of APS parameters and it is referred to by a coded slice NAL unit for that particular type of APS parameters (using that value of aps_id) indirectly through a group parameter set referred to by the coded slice NAL unit, it is activated for that particular type of APS parameters.
+This adaptation parameter set RBSP is called the active adaptation parameter set RBSP for that particular type of APS parameters until it is deactivated by the activation of another adaptation parameter set RBSP for that particular type of APS parameters.
 An adaptation parameter set RBSP, with that particular value of aps_id, shall be available to the decoding process prior to its activation.

-A picture parameter set RBSP includes parameters that can be referred to by the coded slice NAL units or coded slice data partition A NAL units of one or more coded pictures.
+A picture parameter set RBSP includes parameters that can be referred to by the coded slice NAL units of one or more coded pictures indirectly through one or more group parameter sets referred to by the coded slice NAL units.
 Each picture parameter set RBSP is initially considered not active at the start of the operation of the decoding process.
 At most one picture parameter set RBSP is considered active at any given moment during the operation of the decoding process, and the activation of any particular picture parameter set RBSP results in the deactivation of the previously-active picture parameter set RBSP (if any).

-When a picture parameter set RBSP (with a particular value of pic_parameter_set_id) is not active and it is referred to by a coded slice NAL unit or coded slice data partition A NAL unit (using that value of pic_parameter_set_id), it is activated.
+When a picture parameter set RBSP (with a particular value of pic_parameter_set_id) is not active and it is referred to by a coded slice NAL unit (using that value of pic_parameter_set_id) indirectly through a group parameter set referred to by the coded slice NAL unit, it is activated.
 This picture parameter set RBSP is called the active picture parameter set RBSP until it is deactivated by the activation of another picture parameter set RBSP.
 A picture parameter set RBSP, with that particular value of pic_parameter_set_id, shall be available to the decoding process prior to its activation.

 Any picture parameter set NAL unit containing the value of pic_parameter_set_id for the active picture parameter set RBSP for a coded picture shall have the same content as that of the active picture parameter set RBSP for the coded picture unless it follows the last VCL NAL unit of the coded picture and precedes the first VCL NAL unit of another coded picture.